Who Do You Think You Are?

 Let me explain.

 I grew up with one parent, and she didn't have a good thing to say about me.
 Not at all.
-I was forever and always the enemy.
+I was the enemy, always and forever.

 That alone is hardly a reason for me to doubt myself for the length of my life and then go on to seriously fuck a lot of it up.